rwieruch/blog_robinwieruch_content/react-component-composition.md

 );
 {{< /highlight >}}

-Let's use it for our previous example to substitute our HTML form element with a Form component that renders all its inner content with React's children prop.
+The button element becomes a reusable Button component whereas the Button component doesn't know what it renders except for the button.
+Let's use the children prop for our previous example to substitute our HTML form element with a Form component that renders all its inner content with React's children prop:

 {{< highlight javascript "hl_lines=7 23 27 28 29" >}}
 ...